anitawoodruff/err-holidaybot/README.md

 - `COMPANY_NAME` - should match the first part of the BambooHR site for your company (i.e. xxx for xxx.bamboohr.com).
 - `HIPCHAT_API_TOKEN` (optional) - a HipChat API token for looking up user handles (you can use the same token your bot uses to connect to HipChat)

-#### Configuring manually
+#### Option 2: Configuring manually

-Paste the following command in a private chat with the bot from a bot admin account:
+Paste the following command in a private chat with the bot from a bot admin account (replacing 'changeme' with the correct values, as described in Option 1):

     !config HolidayBot {
       'BAMBOOHR_APIKEY': 'changeme',